 Rebecca Nichloson has over ten years of content development experience as a writer/editor and researcher, as well as an extensive background in the nonprofit sector, arts & culture, and academia.
-She is Executive Director, Communications for Rumination Garden (RG), an initiative centered on social change thought leadership and interdisciplinary collaboration.
-She’s also served as climate content coordinator at the National Audubon Society (New York), working with the Climate Initiative team on wildlife conservation and global warming.
-She is currently writer/editor at the Center for Energy and Environment (CEE), where she creates content and provides communications support for energy efficiency programs and field research.
+She is Director of Research and Communications at Art 4 New York (A4NY), an organization centered on the arts and creative wellness.
+She’s served as climate content coordinator at the National Audubon Society (New York), working with the Climate Initiative team on wildlife conservation and global warming.
+Rebecca is currently writer/editor at the Center for Energy and Environment (CEE), where she creates content and provides communications support for energy efficiency programs and field research.
 She also founded Rumination Garden (RG), an initiative centered on social change thought leadership and interdisciplinary collaboration.

 Rebecca has worked as communications associate in the civic tech sector, developing communications plans and content for initiatives centered on technology for public good, and provided communications support for a premier New York-based civic tech competition that has produced over 500 tech innovations and $10 million dollars in seed funding towards solutions that solve civic challenges for New York City communities.

 She has written and edited numerous articles on topics related to publishing and American literature, business, career development and education, as well as gender, culture, and diversity.
 She holds an M.F.A. in Playwriting (Multiplatform Writing) from Columbia University, an M.A. in English Literature and a certificate in Child Development Studies, in addition to having studied digital and print communications at the George Washington University (2015-2016).
 She is the recipient of the Liberace Award, the Howard Stein Fellowship, The Matthews Fellowship, and an America-in-Play Fellowship, and was a 2015 finalist for an Atlantic Media Editorial Fellowship.